OxfordIonTrapGroup/mjolnir/Readme.md

 `python -m pip install git+https://github.com/OxfordIonTrapGroup/mjolnir`

+Next, it is required that the user completes the steps in **both** of the following two sub-sections, regardless of which camera is being used.

 ### Thorlabs DCx Cameras

 The software currently uses the Thorlabs DLLs (on Windows) that are installed when installing Thorcam.

-Make sure the DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.
+Make sure the uc480 DLL (usually located at `C:\Program Files\Thorlabs\Scientific Imaging\DCx Camera Support\USB Driver Package\uc480_64.dll` for Windows 64-bit) is on your system path, otherwise ctypes won't be able to find it.

 Linux support is tenuous at best but uses libueye from [IDS](https://en.ids-imaging.com/download-ueye-lin64.html).